Want to Know Which Vein Treatment in New York Works Best?

 Sclerotherapy is the process of injecting veins with liquid medications designed to aggravate venous walls and make the vein collapse.
 The result is smaller veins that are lighter in color or even undetectable from the surface of the skin.

-How Do NYC Vein Clinics Perform Sclerotherapy?
+How Do Vein Clinics in New York City Perform Sclerotherapy?

 Some spider veins are injected with sclerosing solutions after your vein doctor finds them visually.
 Others require ultrasound imaging to inject, if they’re a bit deeper in your leg.
 Sclerosants are injected through tiny needles that don’t leave a scar or incision behind.
 The medicine irritates the interior vein walls so that the lining of the blood vessel swells and closes in on itself, eventually becoming scar tissue.
 Vein doctors can use a variety of medicines for this procedure, the oldest of which is a highly concentrated salt solution.
-But our New York vein clinics use the newest sclerosants that are gentler on patients.
+But our vein clinics in New York use the newest sclerosants that are gentler on patients.

 One reason sclerotherapy is highly regarded is that liquids move through very twisted portions of damaged veins easily, unlike catheters.
 It’s also one of the faster treatments, in that it doesn’t require anesthesia and can often be injected just by your doctor looking at your vein, if you have superficial spider veins and no vein disease.
 Sclerotherapy produces better results than skin laser therapy for most patients and is safer for sensitive skin.

--Considered the best choice for most spider veins
+- Considered the best choice for most spider veins

--One of the fastest procedures
+- One of the fastest procedures

--No anesthesia or recovery time
+- No anesthesia or recovery time

--Certain sclerosants are safer for certain patients
+- Certain sclerosants are safer for certain patients

--Complications are possible without a trained vein doctor
+- Complications are possible without a trained vein doctor

 Should You Choose Sclerotherapy?